Danetag/js-project/README.md

 Spritesmith supports multiple sprite engines however all of the current engines require external software to be installed.

-As a result, you must either have [PhantomJS][phantomjs] installed for Spritesmith to run properly.
+As a result, you must either have [PhantomJS](http://phantomjs.org/) installed for Spritesmith to run properly.

-You just have to install PhantomJS
+You just have to install PhantomJS through npm

 ```
 npm install -g phantomjs